Polynomial Freiman-Ruzsa, Reed-Muller codes and Shannon capacity: Coding problem

 We will focus here on linear codes.
 Let $G\in \mathbb{F}_2^{n \times k}$ be a fixed matrix, often conforming to some recurrent structure along parameters $n$ and $k$.
 Further, to conform to several code rates, a matrix $G_{full}\in \mathbb{F}_2^{n \times n}$ is defined and $G$ will correspond to a sub-matrix of $G_{full}$ depending on the rate.
+In this case, $G$ is the code generation matrix and $G_{full}$ is the matrix defined for constructing code generation matrices of flexible rate.
 The transmitted codeword will be $Gu$ and the goal is to recover $u$ from $Gu+Z$ with high probability.
-In order to minimize the probability of decoding $u$ incorrectly, the optimal algorithm is the maximum likelihood decoder $\Hat{X}(Y)$ which, in the case of the BSC, outputs the closest codewords to the received word.
-Assume $U \sim Unif(\mathbb{F}_2^k),\,\, X=GU,\,\, Y=X+Z,\,\, Z \sim Ber(\delta)^n$. \begin{itemize} \item The \textbf{\textit{bit-error probability}} is defined as follows:
+In order to minimize the probability of decoding $u$ incorrectly, the optimal algorithm is the maximum likelihood decoder $\Hat{X}(Y)$ which, in the case of the BSC, outputs the closest codeword to the received word.
+Assume $U \sim Unif(\mathbb{F}_2^k),\,\, X=GU,\,\, Y=X+Z,\,\, Z \sim Ber(\delta)^{\F_2^m}$. \begin{itemize} \item The \textbf{\textit{bit-error probability}} is defined as follows: